danielgtaylor/berry-gardener/source/plants/currant/index.md

 # Currants

 Currants are bushes that grow strigs of small blueberry-sized berries that are sweet tart when ripe.
 There are two main kinds of currants: red and black.
 Red currants come in several colors such as red, pink, or white and have a milder flavor.
 Black currants range from dark purple to jet black and have a unique musky scent in both their leaves and berries.
+All currants require about 1000 - 1200 chill hours to break dormancy and produce fruit.

 ![Different kinds of currants](./currants.jpg)